krisdurkin/personal-site-master/src/work/project-1.md

 ---
-project_title: Aspect Granite & Quartz
+project_title: Aspect Granite & Quartz test
 project_description: "Aspect Granite & Quartz is a newly started company that sources and supplies the finest Granite & Quartz.
 The client came to us for a new website design that would represent their business and generate leads.
 Our